-- NCDC can request the revocation of any certificates issued by any CA participating in the Saudi National PKI: - The PKI Committee can request the revocation of any certificates issued under its authority; - An RA can request the revocation of any of their Subscribers Certificate; - The RA for their own certificate, if any suspected misuse has been attributed to their given Certificates; - An entity that has contracted Sirar for issuing certificates to a specific users' community (Ex.
+- NCDC can request the revocation of any certificates issued by any CA participating in the Saudi National PKI; - Sirar itself may initiate revocation of a certificate in the cases described in section 4.9.1; - The PKI Committee can request the revocation of any certificates issued under its authority; - An RA can request the revocation of any of their Subscribers Certificate; - The RA for their own certificate, if any suspected misuse has been attributed to their given Certificates; - An entity that has contracted Sirar for issuing certificates to a specific users' community (Ex.
 Entity's customers, employees or another community as justified by the entity's business), - Subscribers, if any suspected misuse has been attributed to their given Certificates, can request a revocation; and - A legal, judicial or regulatory agency in Saudi Arabia, can request certificate revocation, within applicable laws and in coordination with NCDC.

-4.9.3 PROCEDURE FOR REVOCATION REQUEST
+4.9.3 Procedure for Revocation Request

 A request to revoke a certificate shall identify the certificate to be revoked, explain the reason for revocation, and allow the request to be authenticated (e.g., digitally or manually signed).
 The QUCA authenticates the request as well as the authorization of the requester in accordance with the applicable Agreements.